The Weather & Climate Science Institute

 Every rising junior and senior who completes the Institute is eligible for these credits.
 Some minor additional assignments may be required beyond the Institute activities.
 The experience of being at the Institute is the same whether a student chooses to pursue this credit or not.

-For more information contact us at [email protected].
+If you have questions, contact us at [email protected].

 Attending this Institute can earn you credit and proficiencies!